Mark owns an electric vehicle with a dashboard monitor that displ... | Channels for Pearson+

 Curve Sketching: Videos & Practice Problems

 Mark owns an electric vehicle with a dashboard monitor that displays the driving range based on battery charge.
-The number of miles you can drive with c kWh of battery charge remaining is given as r(c)=60c−30.5c2+14.2c3−2.1c4 for .
-Graph and interpret the energy efficiency function, using a graphing calculator.
+The number of miles you can drive with kWh of battery charge remaining is given as for .
+Graph the function using a calculator and interpret the driving range function .

 Mark owns an electric vehicle with a dashboard monitor that displays the driving range based on battery charge.
-The number of miles you can drive with c kWh of battery charge remaining is given as r(c)=60c−30.5c2+14.2c3−2.1c4 for .
-Graph and interpret the energy efficiency function, using a graphing calculator.
+The number of miles you can drive with kWh of battery charge remaining is given as for .
+Graph the function using a calculator and interpret the driving range function .